By Ben Simonds

 Taken together, this new focus on reforestation represents a sea change taking place in the world of “natural climate solutions.”
 This is short-hand for the broad range of actions – centered on the protection, restoration and sustainable management of the world’s ecosystems – to help increase climate mitigation and adaptation around the globe, as well as support sustainable development and protect and promote biodiversity.

-The most important thing is to keep intact forest intact; these are irreplaceable ecosystems and we must look after them.
-However, reforestation is central to these efforts, which together have the potential to provide a third of the climate solution by 2030, while also delivering a wide range of other benefits for biodiversity, health, sustainable development and resilience to the impacts of climate change.
+Within the realm of natural climate solutions, the most important thing is to keep intact forest intact; these are irreplaceable ecosystems and we must look after them.
+However, reforestation is central to NCS, which together have the potential to provide a third of the climate solution by 2030, while also delivering a wide range of other benefits for biodiversity, health, sustainable development and resilience to the impacts of climate change.

 However, not all tree planting is created equal.
 Here’s a quick guide for assessing pledges to determine which qualify as natural climate solutions, and which do not.
 If a pledge does not include information on any of the issues below, you should seek clarification from the relevant government department, business or civil society group.